Where To Grow American Redbud Trees

 They are suitable for Zones 5-9.

-I would like to show you particularly nice varieties of the American Redbud Tree that are suitable for small gardens: the Forest Pansy Redbud and the
+I would like to show you particularly nice varieties of this tree that are suitable for small gardens: the Forest Pansy Redbud

 Lavender Twist Redbud Tree.

 The Forest Pansy Redbud Tree

 This cultivar has very attractive reddish-purple foliage and dark pink,

 pea-like flowers in the spring.
 This is a great specimen tree for the